 Software and non-peripheral hardware purchased by the college should consider accessibility as a factor in purchasing decisions.

-Hardware or software purchased by the college should comply with one ormore of the following standards as evidence of accessibility: Section 508 of the Rehabilitation Act W3C Web Content Accessibility Guidelines (WCAG) 2.0 As part of the purchasing process, the vendor should supply: A valid Voluntary Product Accessibility Template (VPAT) Another statement by the vendor that provides an evaluation of theproduct's accessibility.
-The office making the purchase will provide to ITS: Documentation regarding accessibility supplied by the vendor.
-A list of any exceptions to the above accessibility standards identified inthe vendor documentation.
-In the event that no suitable product is found that meets minimum accessibility requirements, a description of the reason the product was selected should be submitted to
+Hardware or software purchased by the college should comply with one or more of the following standards as evidence of accessibility:

+Section 508 of the Rehabilitation Act

+W3C Web Content Accessibility Guidelines (WCAG) 2.0

+As part of the purchasing process, the vendor should supply:

+A valid Voluntary Product Accessibility Template (VPAT)

+Another statement by the vendor provides an evaluation of the product's accessibility.
+The office making the purchase will provide to ITS:

+Documentation regarding accessibility supplied by the vendor.

+A list of any exceptions to the above accessibility standards is identified in the vendor documentation.

+If no suitable product is found that meets minimum accessibility requirements, a description of the reason the product was selected should be submitted to ITS.
+ITS will store this documentation for the duration of the product is in use.